Reliable Cellular Automata with Self-Organization: Hierarchy

-where the addition, multiplication and taking to power $j$ are performed in the field $GF(2^{\l})$.
-These are $2t$ linear equations.
-If we fix the first $\N - 2t$ elements of the vector in any way, (these are the information symbols) the remaining $2t$ elements (the error check symbols) can be chosen in a way to satisfy the equations, by solving a set of $2t$ linear equations.
+where the addition, multiplication and taking to power \( j \) are performed in the field \( \GF(2^{l}) \).
+These are \( 2t \) linear equations.
+If we fix the first \( N - 2t \) elements of the vector in any way, (these are the \df{information symbols}) the remaining \( 2t \) elements (the \df{error check symbols}) can be chosen in a way to satisfy the equations.
 This set of equations is always solvable, since its determinant is a Vandermonde determinant.

-Below, we will show a procedure for correcting any $\nu \le t$ nonzero errors.
-This shows that for the correction of error in any $\le t$ symbols, only $2t$ error-check symbols are needed.
+Below, we will show a procedure for correcting any \( \nu \le t \) nonzero errors.
+This demonstrates that for the correction of error in any \( \le t \) symbols, only \( 2t \) error-check symbols are needed.
+(Robert Solovay noticed that in our applications, with a little deterioration of efficiency, even the most brute-force decoding algorithm is sufficient.
+We will never have to correct more than some constant number \( c \) of errors, so the complexity of decoding would never go much over \( n^{c} \) steps.)